caffeinatedberry/About-caffeinatedberry/README.md

 hello!
 I am sherry

 I am a y1 computer science student

 a fun fact is that i skateboard

+hello!